-Filtering the IPv6 protocol traffic
+Filtering traffic via the IPv6 protocol

-Traffic of the IPv6 protocol can be blocked with Kerio Control.
+Kerio Control supports blocking of traffic by IPv6.
 In newer operating systems (such as Windows Vista and Windows 7), this protocol is enabled by default and the computer has an automatically generated IPv6 address.
-This can be a security risk.
+This can cause a security hazard.

-Kerio Control allows to:
+Kerio Control allows: